galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 > {: .solution}
 {: .question}

-Now, we should evaluate the performance on the test dataset to know whether the KNN classifier is a good model from the training dataset or not.
+Now, we should evaluate the performance on the test dataset to find out whether the KNN classifier is a good model from the training dataset or not.

 > ### {% icon hands_on %} Hands-on: Predict class using the k-nearest neighbor classifier
 >